galetaire/spahousing/pages/posts/realprice.md

 ## Real value overrated

 The _real value overrated_ is a formula that discounts the amount of inflation rate on a yearly basis, generating an aggregated discount that distorts the value to the extremes, both for positive and negative rates.
-It is inaccurate to analyse the real value (the previous _real value_ should be used for this purpose), but it is more convenient to visualize trends.
+It is inaccurate to analyze the real value (the previous _real value_ should be used for this purpose), but it is more convenient to visualize trends.

 ![Equation](https://math.vercel.app?from=Real\:value\:overrated\:_{t}=Nominal\:value\:_{t}-Overrated\:Inflation\:_{t})